a slow archive of black study

 the mixtape

-One of my father’s last mixtapes.
+One of my father’s final mixtapes.

 “A Slow Archive of Black Study: The Mixtape” approaches blackness as practice through critical and creative engagement, imagining my research as a mixtape, organized as a series of tracks.
 Inspired by my late father’s mixtape-making practice, I follow a mixtape methodology of theory, practice, curation, and black life, creating something new.
 Inherently archival and fugitive, the slow archive that emerges through a mixtape methodology is also a practice of black study.